An alternative description of symmetric monoidal categories, and symmetric 2-groups: An alternative description of a symmetric monoidal category

 The commutativity of (\ref{eq21}) follows from the commutative diagram { }

 where we have already used the normalization axiom (acc3) to write the appropriate identity morphisms instead of $b(x,1,1,y)$, $b(x,1,1,z)$ and $b(x,1,1,1)$ in the middle hexagon.
-In this diagram the subdiagrams labelled (N) are naturality squares, those labelled (2) commute by Proposition~\ref{lema0}, and the subdiagram labelled (1) by the $4\times 4$ axiom (acc1) with $y=z=t=x'=t'=1$ and $y'=y$, $z'=z$.
-After cancelling several left and right unitors using the functoriality of the product, the outer diagram indeed coincides with (\ref{eq21}).
+In this diagram the subdiagrams labelled (N) are naturality squares, those labelled (2) commute by Proposition~\ref{lema0}, the subdiagram labelled (1) by the $4\times 4$ axiom (acc1) with $y=z=t=x'=t'=1$ and $y'=y$, $z'=z$, and all unlabelled subdiagrams by the functoriality of the product.
+Now, again by functoriality of the product, we have that: \begin{itemize} \item[(1)] the composite of the three morphisms at the bottom is